-For the purpose of dynamic storage allocation, we view memory as a single array broken into a series of variable-size blocks, where some of the blocks are free and some are reserved or already allocated.
-The free blocks are linked together to form
+For the purpose of dynamic storage allocation, we view memory as a single array which, after a series of memory requests and releases tends to become broken into a series of variable-size blocks, where some of the blocks are free and some are reserved or already allocated to store messages.
+The memory manager typically uses a linked list to keep track of the free blocks, called the freelist, which is used for servicing future memory requests.
+Figure 12.9 illustrates the situation that can arise after a series of memory allocations and deallocations.